Rotavirus: Proteins

 There are six viral proteins (VPs) that form the virus particle (virion).
-These structural proteins are called VP1, VP2, VP3, VP4, VP6 and VP7.
-In addition to the VPs, there are six nonstructural proteins (NSPs), that are only produced in cells infected by rotavirus.
-These are called NSP1, NSP2, NSP3, NSP4, NSP5 and NSP6.
+These structural proteins are called VP1, VP2, VP3, VP4, VP6, and VP7.
+In addition to the VPs, six nonstructural proteins (NSPs) are only produced in cells infected by rotaviruses.
+These are called NSP1, NSP2, NSP3, NSP4, NSP5, and NSP6.

 At least six of the twelve proteins encoded by the rotavirus genome bind RNA.
 The role of these proteins in rotavirus replication is not entirely understood; their functions are thought to be related to RNA synthesis and packaging in the virion, mRNA transport to the site of genome replication, and mRNA translation and regulation of gene expression.

 Structural proteins

-Electron micrograph of gold nanoparticles attached to rotavirus.
-The small dark circular objects are gold nanoparticles coated with a monoclonal antibody specific for rotavirus protein VP6.
+Electron micrograph of gold nanoparticles attached to rotavirus: The small, dark, circular objects are gold nanoparticles coated with a monoclonal antibody specific for rotavirus protein VP6.

 VP1 is located in the core of the virus particle and is an RNA-dependent RNA polymerase enzyme.
-In an infected cell this enzyme produces mRNA transcripts for the synthesis of viral proteins and produces copies of the rotavirus genome RNA segments for newly produced virus particles.
+In an infected cell, this enzyme produces mRNA transcripts for the synthesis of viral proteins and produces copies of the rotavirus genome RNA segments for newly produced virus particles.

 VP2 forms the core layer of the virion and binds the RNA genome.

 VP3 is part of the inner core of the virion and is an enzyme called guanylyl transferase.
 This is a capping enzyme that catalyses the formation of the 5' cap in the post-transcriptional modification of mRNA.
-The cap stabilises viral mRNA by protecting it from nucleic acid degrading enzymes called nucleases.
+The cap stabilises viral mRNA by protecting it from nucleic acid-degrading enzymes called nucleases.

 VP4 is on the surface of the virion that protrudes as a spike.
 It binds to molecules on the surface of cells called receptors and drives the entry of the virus into the cell.
 VP4 has to be modified by the protease enzyme trypsin, which is found in the gut, into VP5* and VP8* before the virus is infectious.
 VP4 determines how virulent the virus is and it determines the P-type of the virus.
-In humans there is an association between the blood group (Lewis antigen system, ABO blood group system and secretor status) and susceptibility to infection.
-Non-secretors seem resistant to infection by types P[4] and P[8], indicating that blood group antigens are the receptors for these genotypes.
+In humans, an association exists between the blood group (Lewis antigen system, ABO blood group system, and secretor status) and susceptibility to infection.
+Nonsecretors seem resistant to infection by types P[4] and P[8], indicating that blood-group antigens are the receptors for these genotypes.
 This resistance is dependent on the rotavirus genotype.

 VP6 forms the bulk of the capsid.
 It is highly antigenic and can be used to identify rotavirus species.
 This protein is used in laboratory tests for rotavirus infections.

 VP7 is a glycoprotein that forms the outer surface of the virion.
-Apart from its structural functions, it determines the G-type of the strain and, along with VP4, is involved in immunity to infection.
+Apart from its structural functions, it determines the G-type of the strain, and along with VP4, is involved in immunity to infection.